CalebStephen18/Auralis-Chrome-Extension-Project/README.md

 - **Flask Server (server.py)**: Handles requests from the extension, processes page content, and generates responses
 - **LangChain Integration**: Utilizes various LangChain components for document processing, embedding, and question-answering

+Detailed documentation is present for the Client-side and Server-side components.

 ### RAG Process